hammerheim-game/hammerheim-rules/5-warbands.md

 quick progression from Novice to full Warrior, however.
 Profile M WS BS S T W I A Ld
 5 3 3 3 3 1 5 1 7
-Weapons/Armour: Shadow Novices may be equipped with weapons and armour chosen from the Shadow Warrior Equipment list.
+Weapons/Armor: Shadow Novices may be equipped with weapons and armor chosen from the Shadow Warrior Equipment list.